cashubtc/nuts/exchange.md

 2. sign every selected blinded output;
 3. persist every `BlindedMessage` and corresponding `BlindSignature` for [NUT-09][09] restoration; and
-4. persist an idempotent response keyed by `request_digest`.
+4. if idempotent retries are supported, persist a response keyed by `request_digest`.

 If any validation, signing, or persistence step fails, none of these effects may commit.
-A byte-identical retry MUST return the previously committed result.
-An input proof that already appears in a committed response under a conflicting `request_digest` MUST fail without mutation.
+If idempotent retries are supported, a byte-identical retry MUST return the previously committed result, and an input proof that already appears in a committed response under a conflicting `request_digest` MUST fail without mutation.

 #### Response